Configuring Netgear M4250/M4300 switch for Livewire+ AES67

 On the core switch, or central switch type in the command "show igmpsnooping querier detail"

-For the VLAN defined in previous steps, VLAN 500 in this example we observe the "Operational State" shows "Querier"
+Reference the VLAN defined in previous steps (in the Network Profile VLAN column).
+VLAN 550 is what we are using in this example, and below we observe the "Operational State" shows "Querier"

 (RED-CORE-RACK1)#show igmpsnooping querier detail